Las Vegas Raiders vs. Denver Broncos NFL Week 16 Odds, Plays and Insights for December 26, 2021

 - Las Vegas is 5-9-0 against the spread this season.

-- The Raiders have been favored by 1.5 points or more six times this season and covered the spread in one of them.
+- The Raiders have covered the spread once this season when favored by 1.5 points or more (in six chances).

-- Las Vegas' games this year have eclipsed the over/under seven times in 14 opportunities (50%).
+- Las Vegas' games this year have hit the over in 50% of its opportunities (seven times in 14 games with a set point total).

-- Las Vegas is 5-1 against the spread and 6-0 overall this season when the team puts up more than 17.4 points.
+- Las Vegas is 5-1 against the spread and 6-0 overall this season when the team records more than 17.4 points.

-- In games that Las Vegas piles up more than 319.4 yards, the team is 5-3 against the spread and 7-1 overall.
+- Las Vegas is 5-3 against the spread and 7-1 overall when the team amasses more than 319.4 yards.

 - This year, the Raiders have turned the ball over 19 times, three more than the Broncos' takeaways (16).